 - More gut changes for you this week unfortunately.
 Constipation, your old friend continues to overstay its welcome and you may feel you’re investing more thought into your toilet activities than you really want to.
 Remember to drink lots of water, eat lots of fibre rich foods and try to exercise everyday.
 White, processed foods won’t help so avoid these in favour of wholegrains.

 - Take it slowly when you’re standing up from now on.
 Many pregnant women experience pronounced postural hypotension (drop in blood pressure) when they go from a sitting or lying position to standing.
 When you’re getting out of bed, sit on the edge for a minute or two and then stand up.
 If you feel lightheaded or as if you are going to faint, put your head between your legs and call out to someone to stand near you.
 If you have no choice, then sit on the floor until you return to feeling normal.
-You won’t be the first pregnant woman to do this and you won’t be the last.
+You won’t be the first pregnant woman to do this.

 - By now, you have probably formed a definite opinion about whether you like or loathe being pregnant.
 Most women sway between the two states, though by the time they reach their due date, they’ve had enough.
 How you view your pregnancy will have an effect on how long your remaining weeks seem to stretch before you.